franko/gsl-shell/doc/user-manual/graphics.rst

    This function returns an graphical object of type :class:`Path` given by the points (i, f(i)) where 'i' is an integer variable going from ``a`` to ``b``.
 It ``a`` is omitted values will be in the interval 1 .. b.

-   For its usage see the similar function :func:`fxline`.
+   For its usage see the similar function :func:`graph.fxline`.

 .. function:: xyline(x, y)